alh-industries/L4VvLLM-gemini/README.md

 ### Tasks

 1) create L4V Github Project planner
-   - current step: try /repo/Issues
+   - up next: try /repo/Issues
+   - upload plannerv2.md (see nLM)
+   - start transcribing in order to learn/dev Issues
+   - once the setup is configured, use LLM to transcribe the remaining planner data

 <br>
 <br>